by Resource Associates @ grantwriters.net

 Knowing where you are from idea, to growth, to fully-functioning, to mature nonprofit is key.
 A lot of funders will prefer fully functioning nonprofits but if you know where you are and what it’s going to take to get you to the next step it can help you present your abilities in the best light possible.
 From there, a well written proposal and a clear definition of the level of need and your vision to address those needs can do a world of good towards getting you a grant award.

 Do you have a clearly stated mission?

 It’s fine to have several focuses or a wide focus as a nonprofit and we actually often recommend it.
-Keeping it simple so that instead of looking for the perfect grant for your nonprofit’s uber-specific mission, you can look at all open grants and ask yourself “Do we have an acute need for that sort of support in our community?” and if so apply for all sorts of funding to address those needs.
-That being said, when it comes time to apply you should have a well defined vision of if funded, what would your approach be to make the biggest difference in your communities of need.
+Keeping it simple so instead of looking for the perfect grant for your nonprofit’s uber-specific mission, you can look at all open grants and ask yourself “Do we have an acute need for this sort of support in our community?” and if so apply for all sorts of funding to address those needs.
+This being said, when it comes time to apply you should have a well defined vision of if funded, what would your approach be to make the biggest difference in your communities of need.